-Because at this point in your life, as you continue to craft and clearly define your dream, it is at its most fragile state.
+Because at this point in your life, as you continue to craft and clearly define your dream, it is in its most fragile state.

-What you will find is that, when you’re starting to dream and craft your vision, then share your aspirations with others, they may not understand.
+What you will find is that, when you’re dreaming and crafting your vision, then share your aspirations with others, they may not understand.

 When people don’t understand something, they naturally want to ask questions to understand.

-Be more than certain that when you do share your dreams, it is with a supportive, encouraging person.
+Be more than certain that when you share your dreams, it is with a supportive, encouraging person.

-This is the time when your dreams require you to invest in the power of imagination, invest in the power of entertaining the possibilities of life.
+Your dreams require you to invest in the power of imagination, invest in the power of entertaining the possibilities of life.